synapticloop/routemaster/README.md

 To make it quicker and easier to get started with routemaster, we added in module functionality so that it can be easily extended.

-### Step 1:
+### Instructions:

-Download the `routemaster-<version>-server.jar`  from the [https://github.com/synapticloop/routemaster/releases](github releases directory) which contains all of the dependencies that are required
+Download the `routemaster-<version>-server.jar`  from the [github releases directory](https://github.com/synapticloop/routemaster/releases) *(which contains all of the dependencies that are required)*, download modules that you require and place them in the `modules` directory from where you launched the routemaster server.

+These will be automatically registered and ready to go.

+For an example module with everything you need to build and deploy, see [https://github.com/synapticloop/routemaster-module-example](https://github.com/synapticloop/routemaster-module-example).